Close the left navigation

 Program Description

-The International Association of Fire Fighters (IAFF) was founded in 1918 and represents more than 320,000 professional firefighters and emergency medical personnel across the United States and Canada.
-The IAFF has over 3,200 state and local affiliates who protect more than 85% of the nation’s population.
-By virtue of the nature of the IAFF as an association, the IAFF has direct access to these affiliates and, in turn, these affiliates rely on the IAFF for a variety of resources and training.
+The International Association of Fire Fighters (IAFF) was founded in in 1918 and represents more than 360,000 professional firefighters and emergency medical personnel across the United States and Canada.
+The IAFF has over 3,500 state and local affiliates who protect more than 85% of the nation’s population.
+By virtue of the nature of the IAFF as one of the leading fire service organizations in the country, the IAFF has direct access to fire departments throughout the United States and, in turn, fire departments have come to rely on the IAFF for a variety of resources and training.

 Hazardous Waste Worker Training Program (HWWTP) and HAZMAT Disaster Preparedness Training Program (HDPTP)